This

 over an alligator which has climbed out of the water and is making its

-hates gators so much.
-He has no left hand – just a hook, and it
+why this guy hates gators so much.
+He has no left hand – just

-was a gator that was responsible for the missing appendage.
+a hook, and it was a gator that was responsible for the missing appendage.

 Now, I must say that his hook is by far the worst looking “hook